Winter is here (in full force)...

 Pinterest is full of ideas on the subject of indoor activities, but the reality is that most of us moms are either too lazy or too OCD to pull them off.
 At least behind my front door, this is the case.
 As a homeschooling mom, I am pretty much exhausted by 3pm every day.
 This is the point I kick my kids outside to play until dinner.
-Even my two year old is gently nudged out the back door.
-We have been luck this far, as the weather is still pretty mild.
+Even my almost two year old is gently nudged out the back door.
 From the comfort of my kitchen table, I can watch bows and arrows be shot from our two-story club house, be served dirt pie, and keep an eye out for any boo-boos or knees that need kissed.
-I know not everyone is lucky enough to have a yard that allows this, but if you do, UTILIZE IT!
+I know not everyone is lucky enough to have a yard that allows this, but if you do -and the weather is mild enough- UTILIZE IT!
 Learn to let go a little bit and give your little ones some independent freedom to explore a bit.

-I have decided to have a plan in place for when the weather truly turns into winter this year.
-I feel as though the TV or electronics almost always end up in use, and I really want to delay (because preventing isn’t on my radar) this from becoming the first choice.
+In true Midwest fashion, the winter has hit HARD.
+Looking at the entire map, it seems as though winter is playing rough.
+I feel as though the TV or electronics almost always end up in use too soon during this time, and I really want to delay (because preventing isn’t on my radar) this from becoming the first choice.
 Instead of having 100 ideas that I will probably never pull off, I am breaking everything into themes with activities that can be performed throughout a week.
 I’m hoping this will keep my kids interested, promote conversation, involve the whole family, and keep everyone happy throughout another cold week.

-Without further ado, here are my 10 weekly themes, including several book ideas you can checkout at your library on the topic, hands-on activities, and toy ideas to invest in to extend the play.
+Without further ado, here are a few weekly themes, including several book ideas you can checkout at your library on the topic, hands-on activities, and toy ideas to invest in to extend the play.
 Remember to alter an activity, book list, and discussion to be on-level with your child(ren).
 Try to keep everything fun!

 Train Tracks: Set up a town and all your train tracks!